enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 # Binary Serialization for IoT Communication

-In any system that transmits structured data between components, there must be a clear, unambiguous way to represent and interpret that data.
-This is particularly relevant in IoT environments, where sensor nodes, gateways, and backend services often run on different platforms and are implemented in different programming languages.
+In any system that exchanges structured data between components, there must be a clear, unambiguous way to represent and interpret that data.
+This is particularly relevant in IoT environments, where sensor nodes, gateways, and applications often run on different platforms and are implemented in different programming languages.
 To ensure that a measurement recorded on a microcontroller can later be interpreted correctly in a cloud service or analysis tool, the transmitted data must follow a clearly defined format.

 Schema-based serialization formats address this problem by explicitly defining the structure and types of data.
 This makes it possible to validate data automatically, catch errors at compile time, and generate consistent, type-safe code across multiple programming languages.
 In comparison to textual formats such as JSON or XML, binary serialization formats such as Protocol Buffers additionally offer significant performance advantages [@protobuf-performance].
 They reduce message size and speed up parsing, which is particularly important in IoT environments with limited bandwidth and processing power.

 ## Evaluating Binary Format

-To select an appropriate format for this project, several binary serialization libraries were evaluated and compared with regard to their efficiency, tooling support, and suitability for both embedded systems and backend services.
+To select an appropriate framework for this project, several binary serialization libraries were evaluated and compared with regard to their efficiency, tooling support, and suitability for both embedded systems and application services.

 - **Protocol Buffers (Protobuf)** is a widely adopted format developed by Google.
 It provides a well-documented schema definition language, strong cross-platform tooling, and supports efficient encoding and schema evolution.
 Its simplicity and broad ecosystem make it especially attractive for general-purpose use [@protobuf].